lucasjct/bruno-api-testing/README.md

 ## CLI

 We can run tests using CLI.
-It is a great feature for CI/CD.
+It is a great feature for CI/CD and can be implemented in pipelines.
+See a example here: [pipeline with Bruno](https://github.com/lucasjct/bruno-api-testing/actions/workflows/run-test-bruno.yml).

 Just install Node, and Bruno CLI using the command: ` npm install -g @usebruno/cli` .
 Then, execute the tests using `bru run`.
 See the results below: